External Memory Series — File-based memory for AI-assisted work (overview · 1 Implementation · 2 Productivity · 3 vs the diagram · 4 Governance)

 What You Can Do Next

-Test OpenRouter for agent workflows.
-Set up Cursor or Continue with OpenRouter and compare the cost of a typical coding session against Copilot's token pricing.
+- Test OpenRouter for one workflow.
+Set up Cursor or Continue with OpenRouter, run a typical week's worth of agent tasks, and compare the line-item cost against Copilot's token rate.

-Use Sonnet 4.6 as your default.
-It's the best cost-per-capability model for coding.
-Only escalate to GPT-5.5 or Opus 4.7 when the task justifies it.
+- Default to Sonnet 4.6.
+It's the best cost-per-capability model in the current lineup.
+Escalate to GPT-5.5 or Opus 4.7 only when the task genuinely needs it.

-Keep Copilot for autocomplete.
-Even if you move heavy agent work to OpenRouter, the $10/month Copilot Pro plan is still worth it for unlimited inline completions.
+- Keep Copilot Pro for autocomplete even if you move agent work elsewhere. $10/month for unlimited inline completions is hard to beat.

-Reevaluate after June 1, 2026.
-Once GitHub's token-based billing goes live, measure your actual consumption for a month and compare it against your subscription cost.
+- Reevaluate after June 1, 2026.
+Once token-based billing is live, compare a full month of measured usage against your subscription cost — and decide deliberately, not by habit.

 The Real Tradeoff

 The decision isn't "which is cheaper?"
-It's "which cost structure matches how I actually code?"
+It's "which cost structure matches how I actually code — and which trust boundary am I willing to operate inside?"

 Sources: